drew-miles/drew-miles.github.io/_pages/about.md

 You can also have a look at some of the fun activities I engage in within our community on the [outreach page](http://drew-miles.github.io/outreach/),

-After getting my PhD from Penn State University in December of 2021, I moved to Caltech as a postdoc and became a Research Assistant Professor in 2024.
+After getting my PhD from Penn State University in December of 2021, I joined the Space Astrophysics Laboratory at Caltech as a postdoc and became a Research Assistant Professor in 2024.
 You can download a relatively up-to-date copy of my CV [here](drew-miles.github.io/files/miles_cv_full_2023oct.pdf).